mrc-ide/covid-sim/README.md

 The model is written in C++.

-The primary platforms it has been developed and tested on are Windows and Ubuntu Linux.
+The primary platforms it has been developed and tested on Windows and Ubuntu Linux.

 It should build and run on any other POSIX compliant Unix-like platform (for example macOS, other Linux distributions).
 However, no active development occurs on them.